zachbogart/vanillin/README.md

 docker run --rm -p 10000:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/home/jovyan/work zachbogart/vanillin:v1.1
 ```

+### What the Command Does

+This command is explained in the [Jupyter Docker Stacks Quickstart](https://jupyter-docker-stacks.readthedocs.io/en/latest/#quick-start), Example 3

+In this case, `zachbogart/vanillin` (with the provided tag after the colon) is built off of a base docker image provided by the Jupyter Docker Stacks.
+Any additional setup is included in the Dockerfile and the result is pushed to DockerHub, which is used to run a container.
+So running the command will pull the base image if not already available locally, add any custom stuff, and start JupyterLab.

 ## Use as Template

 Can use this repo as a template for a new project.
 Includes Dockerfile, can clone and build it locally if that's your preference.